Botswana Self Drive Itinerary: A Safari to Remember

 23. Days 36 & 37: Kgalagadi Transfrontier Park – Mabua Camp

-- Facilities: Drop toilet, cold shower, water, (but don’t rely on this – it doesn’t always work)
+• Facilities: Drop toilet, cold shower, water (but don’t rely on this – it doesn’t always work)

 It was in Mabua that we had a lion come into camp and sniff around where we had been only a few minutes before.

-We’d been taking a strip wash, when we heard an extremely close roar.
-You can read all about our camping adventures and detailed info about camping there, in our post Camping in the Kgalagadi Transfrontier Park.
+We’d been taking a strip wash when we heard an extremely close roar.
+You can read all about our camping adventures and detailed info about camping there in our post Camping in the Kgalagadi Transfrontier Park.

-After Mabua, we crossed the desert into the South African run part of the camp.
+After Mabua, we crossed the desert into the South African operated part of the camp.
 We arrived first at Nossob, and then drove onto Twee Riverien Camp, with a plan to leave through the Mata Mata Border Crossing to Namibia.

 What is the best time of the year for a Botswana trip?